jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - REVIEW FRONT PANEL
 	- Do we want "not used" or just blank
 	- Maybe use spare PB's for ALT2/3?
+- edit SV21 so it only causes lockout when in 3ph or singleph mode for the right ULCL
+- Check that LT21 won't latch, then stay latched if there's some kind of ULCL (when testing united coop, I was seeing it latch, but user wouldn't know because it didn't do anything as it was blocked by ulcl)

 Test Plan:
 - Do a compare with the 32-pin template and test any changed functionality